Parish and Town Council Deposits

-What BARS Will and Will Not Accept as Archives
+What Bedfordshire Archives Will and Will Not Accept as Archives

-- Most financial records are extremely dull and BARS will not accept them, the only exceptions are annual accounts.
+- Most financial records are extremely dull and we will not accept them, the only exceptions are annual accounts.

 - Single issue files and general correspondence files will be accepted where they cover or include a subject likely to be of interest in future, (see the second bullet point above)

-- BARS will not generally accept expired contracts.
+- We will not generally accept expired contracts.